Media releases play an essential role in the world of blended media.

 Uploading a PDF to your website's newsroom also provides an anchor for aggressive social media promotion.
 You can create content using lead paragraphs, excerpts or pose questions answered by the News Release.
 Include links, and you will have instant content for Twitter, Facebook, LinkedIn, Instagram or Blog posts.

 If you circulate a monthly eNews, links to your release allow you to inform your customer and influencer groups about exciting news without sounding overly promotional.
-Existing customers will There is also a certain cachet attached to circulating a news release.
+Existing customers will also see it.
+There is also a certain cachet attached to circulating a news release.

 Recent Interviews with Robyn Braley